zmilad97/issue-tracker/README.md

  This is an issue tracking App that allows bug tracking and agile project management.
 Issue-Tracker written in java and uses Spring Framework for backend and uses Mysql as database and Junit for Testing.

-After registration you can create your projects and teams then add your coworkers to them, you can define bugs with different priorities and assigned them to anyone you want.
+After registration you can create your projects and teams then add your coworkers to them, you can define bugs with different priorities and assigned them to anyone in your team.

 ## Live Demo
 You can test issue tracker online using following link [Click Here](https://issue-tracker-milad.herokuapp.com/)